Skip to yearly menu bar Skip to main content

 Abstract:

-Unsupervised visible-infrared person re-identification (USVI-ReID) aims to match specified people in infrared images to visible images without annotation, and vice versa.
-USVI-ReID is a challenging yet under-explored task.
-Most existing methods address the USVI-ReID problem using cluster-based contrastive learning, which simply employs the cluster center as a representation of a person.
-However, the cluster center primarily focuses on commonality, overlooking divergencies.
-To address the problem, we propose a Progressive Contrastive Learning with Hard and Dynamic Prototypes method for USVI-ReID.
-In brief, we first generate the hard prototype by selecting the sample with the maximum distance from the cluster center.
-We theoretically show that the hard prototype is used in the contrastive loss to emphasize divergence.
+Unsupervised visible-infrared person re-identification (USVI-ReID) aims to match specified persons in infrared images to visible images without annotations, and vice versa.
+USVI-ReID is a challenging yet underexplored task.
+Most existing methods address the USVI-ReID through cluster-based contrastive learning, which simply employs the cluster center to represent an individual.
+However, the cluster center primarily focuses on commonality, overlooking divergence and variety.
+To address the problem, we propose a Progressive Contrastive Learning with Hard and Dynamic Prototypes for USVI-ReID.
+In brief, we generate the hard prototype by selecting the sample with the maximum distance from the cluster center.
+We reveal that the inclusion of the hard prototype in contrastive loss helps to emphasize divergence.
 Additionally, instead of rigidly aligning query images to a specific prototype, we generate the dynamic prototype by randomly picking samples within a cluster.
-The dynamic prototype is used to encourage the variety of features.
+The dynamic prototype is used to encourage variety.
 Finally, we introduce a progressive learning strategy to gradually shift the model's attention towards divergence and variety, avoiding cluster deterioration.
 Extensive experiments conducted on the publicly available SYSU-MM01 and RegDB datasets validate the effectiveness of the proposed method.
-Our method outperforms the existing state-of-the-art method with an average mAP improvement of 3.9%.
-The source codes will be released.

 Live content is unavailable.
 Log in and register to view live content